What is the CHOICE Arrangement? ICHRA could become CHOICE

 In this blog post, you'll learn:

-• What's next for ICHRA
+• What's next for the bill

-ICHRA almost became the CHOICE Arrangement
+ICHRA could become the CHOICE Arrangement

 An ICHRA allows employers of all sizes to reimburse their employees tax-free for individual health insurance premiums and qualifying out-of-pocket medical expenses.
 This gives employers a cost-effective alternative to traditional group health insurance while giving employees the freedom to choose a plan that best fits their needs.